How to identify the dead cone in the top-quark jet: Angular structure of top-quark jet

-In this section, we investigate various aspects of the angular distributions in the top-quark jet, especially on the role of the additional decay $t\to bW$, under the assumption that the top-quark direction is known, as it is in the MCEG.
+We have also investigated alternative jet definitions within the $(e^+e^-)$ generalized-$k_t$ options, in particular $p=0$ (Cambridge/Aachen) and $p=-1$ (anti-$k_t$), and find that the reconstructed jets and the observables used in this analysis show only a mild sensitivity to the choice of $p$, shifting the momentum distributions by at most $5\%$.
+The main results remain unchanged, and therefore we adopt $p=1$ as the baseline configuration throughout.

+In this analysis, the top-quark direction is known from its construction within the MCEG.
 In the experiment the determination of the top-quark direction is limited not only by fluctuations of final-state hadrons in the jet, but also by the uncertainty in the reconstructed neutrino direction~\cite{Martin-Ramiro:2020yez,Behnke:2013lya}.
 For the di-lepton final state a resolution for the neutrino 4-vector of less than 5\% for 80\% of the events is predicted~\cite{Martin-Ramiro:2020yez}.
-Therefore, the results reported here can be compared to the experiment only after corresponding averaging.
-However, they are also important in the design of our subsequent study of momentum distributions.
+Therefore, results reported on angular distributions can be compared with those of the experiment only after the corresponding averaging.